Medicaid expansion in Wyoming

 Governor Mead’s proposal had not yet been officially approved by HHS, but Mead and his administration were reasonably certain that HHS would ultimately approve their plan for Medicaid expansion, as it had been thoroughly vetted by the federal government and approved as budget neutral for the state.

 But it also had to be approved by Wyoming lawmakers, which didn’t happen.
-Mead noted that if the legislature doesn’t approve his plan, he “would ask and expect them to have an alternative for the 17,000 people” who are currently in the coverage gap in Wyoming (ie, no access to Medicaid or premium subsidies in the exchange).
+Mead noted that if the legislature didn’t approve his plan, he “would ask and expect them to have an alternative for the 17,000 people” who have no realistic access to coverage in Wyoming due to the state’s failure to expand Medicaid.

 In December 2014, the Joint Interim Labor, Health, and Social Services Committee approved a different Medicaid expansion bill, created by the committee’s chairman, Charles Scott, a Republican from Casper.
 This alternative passed the committee by a 10 – 4 vote, but it hadn’t been vetted by the feds, and nobody knew how it would perform from the perspective of the state’s budget.
 The committee also voted on the SHARE proposal, but it didn’t pass (7-7).

 Scott’s alternative proposal — loosely modeled on Indiana’s plan — called for having the Medicaid expansion population put funds into health savings accounts (HSAs), supplemented by additional government funds (since this proposal had not been approved by the federal government, it remained unclear whether the state would have to fund the HSAs rather than relying on federal Medicaid funds).
 Scott had long advocated for HSAs as a measure of healthcare reform, but they’re rarely useful for people who are living in poverty.